-A feature of this selection is that the required excess of 5σ will usually translate to a minimum $H\alpha$ emission equivalent width in the region of ~ 10 Å for bright stars (r < 16) with small random errors.
-This minimum can rise to over ~30 Å as σ from equation 8 trends towards ~ 0.1 for reddened objects at the faint end of the included magnitude range.
+A feature of this selection is that the required excess of $5\sigma$ will usually translate to a minimum H $\alpha$ emission equivalent width in the region of ~10 Å for bright stars (r < 16) with small random errors.
+This minimum can rise to over ~30 Å as $\sigma$ from Eq.
+(10) trends towards ~0.1 for reddened objects at the faint end of the included magnitude range.

 The results of the new selection have been placed in an additional column named emitter in the IGAPS catalogue.
-A number 2 is recorded where a source is found to be an emission line candidate at greater than the 5σ level, while the number 1 appears for marginal candidates in the 3σ - 5σ range.
-A zero is recorded when the excess is $< 3\sigma$ (or negative).
-The entry is null if the test was not applied - we chose not to apply it to very blue (r - i < -0.3) and very red (r - i > 2.5) stars because the cut applied has no meaning in these extreme domains.
+A value of "2" is recorded when a source is found to be an emission line candidate at greater than the $5\sigma$ level, while a "1" is recorded for marginal candidates in the $3\sigma$ - $5\sigma$ range.
+A zero is recorded when the excess is $<3\sigma$ (or negative).
+The entry is null if the test was not applied - we chose not to apply it to very blue (r-i<-0.3) and very red (r-i>2.5) stars because the cut applied has no meaning in these extreme domains.
 There are relatively few objects outside these limits.

-Our > 5σ selection contains 8292 stars, while a further 12568 fall into the 3σ - 5σ group.
-We have created a subset of the > 5σ candidates that satisfy the additional constraints imposed by W08.
-These are that r_I > 13 and that the PSF is star-like (requires a morphology class < 0).
-The 8292 stars are reduced to 4755 by this means, revealing that the excluded 3537 objects must be classified as extended (morphology class +1) in one or more IPHAS filters.
-Indeed, for a majority of the excluded stars, the narrowband $H\alpha$ classification is +1.
-It is apparent in figure 17 that these are preferentially fainter than $r_I \sim 17.5$.
-There is certainly a risk at fainter magnitudes that the sky subtraction of the $H\alpha$ flux is compromised in regions of pronounced and locally variable nebulosity, and may appear more extended as a result.
+Our $>5\sigma$ selection contains 8292 stars, while a further 12 568 fall into the $3\sigma$ - $5\sigma$ group.
+We created a subset of the $>5\sigma$ candidates that satisfy the additional constraints imposed by W08.
+These are that $r_I > 13$ and that the PSF is star-like (requires mClass < 0).
+The 8292 stars are reduced to 4755 by this means, revealing that the excluded 3537 objects must be classified as extended (mClass = +1) in at least one IPHAS filter.
+Indeed, for a majority of the excluded stars, the narrowband H $\alpha$ classification is +1.
+It is apparent in Fig. 17 that these are preferentially fainter than $r_I \sim 17.5$ .
+There is certainly a risk at fainter magnitudes that the sky subtraction of the H $\alpha$ flux is compromised in regions of pronounced and locally variable nebulosity, and may appear more extended as a result.

-Another point to note is that, of the 4755 candidates meeting the additional W08 criteria, only \sim 45% are in common with the W08 list.
-Bringing into the statistics the cross-matched 3-5 σ stars makes little difference - indeed a smaller fraction of them overlaps the W08 list.
-How this has happened is suggested by figure 17: at magnitudes brighter than $r \sim 16$ the new selection finds systematically fewer objects than W08 while, at r > 17.5 roughly, this turns round such that the new selection finds more.
-Our treatment of the errors is likely to be more conservative at bright magnitudes than in W08's treatment (where the dominant term is the first in Equation 8), and potentially less so at the faint end.
+Another point to note is that, of the 4755 candidates meeting the additional W08 criteria, only ~45% are in common with the W08 list.
+Bringing into the statistics the cross-matched $3-5\sigma$ stars makes little difference - indeed a smaller fraction of them overlaps the W08 list.
+Figure 17 offers some information on how this has happened: at magnitudes brighter than $r \sim 16$ the new selection systematically finds fewer objects than W08 while at r > 17.5 this reverses such that the new selection finds more.
+Our treatment of the errors is likely to be more conservative at bright magnitudes than the treatment by W08 (where the dominant term is the first in Eq.
+(10)), and potentially less so at the faint end.